-The Company's solvency position as at 31 December 2020 is equal to 173% which is well above the Company's risk appetite limit.
+The Company's solvency position as at 31 December 2021 increased to 181% (2020: 173%), which is well above the Company's risk appetite limit.
 The calculation of the SCR according to the standard formula is divided into modules and sub-modules.
-The components of the SCR (before diversification) for the reporting period ended 31 December 2020, are presented in the following graph:
+The components of the SCR (before diversification) for the reporting period ended 31 December 2021, are presented in the following graph:

-For the reporting year, Non-Life Underwriting risk, Counterparty Default risk and Market risk were the main components of the Company's SCR.
+For the reporting year 2021, Non-Life Underwriting risk, Counterparty Default risk and Market risk were the main components of the Company's SCR.
 Non-life underwriting risk components are premium, reserve risk and catastrophic events ("CAT") risk which are mitigated through the purchase of adequate reinsurance cover.
-Also, the Company follows a defined Investment Policy which includes specific criteria and limits (qualitative and quantitative) for each category of asset in order to ensure that investments are made in a prudent manner.
+To mitigate Market risk, the Company follows a defined Investment Policy which includes specific criteria and limits (qualitative and quantitative) for each category of asset in order to ensure that investments are made in a prudent manner.
+Counterparty Default risk is also one of Company's material risks and specific mitigation techniques are applied by the Company for proper mitigation.